Web-based Environmental Applications

-Submit a pollution complaint by using ADEQ's mobile app that will allow users anywhere in the state to report environmental hazards directly from some smart phones.
+Submit a pollution complaint by using DEQ's mobile app that will allow users anywhere in the state to report environmental hazards directly from some smart phones.

 Find authorized tire disposal (waste-tire collection center and disposal sites) locations and contact information to properly dispose of waste tires.

 DEQ wants to hear from you.
 Not only do we want to know of pollution complaints, but we would welcome your general feedback.
 The Contact Information and General Feedback features allow Arkansans to contact us for information about our agency's programs and send general feedback.

 Search by ZIP code for ways to recycle more than 350 different materials whether on-the-go or at home.
 Developed by Earth911, this app helps consumers and businesses find local (United States only), convenient recycling opportunities.

 These internet-based applications offer the public a paperless way to provide applications and reports to DEQ.

 The DEQ ePortal system is an online service that allows the public to submit a variety of permit applications, registrations, reports, and other forms to DEQ in a secure, online environment.
 The ePortal system also allows you to track the progress of your submissions.
 Click here for a short guide on how to use ePortal.

 NPDES permittees can submit monitoring reports electronically through the EPA's NetDMR website.
 Training and additional information is available through DEQ's Water Enforcement branch.